 Set up the database dump in a test environment and test it for any issues.

-Tip: We recommend that you test the database dump before the cleanup task as the cleanup can take some time.
+Tip: We recommend that you test the database dump before the cleanup task because the cleanup can take some time.

-Depending on your database, select the appropriate token cleanup script from here and run it on the database dump.
-This takes a backup of the necessary tables, turns off SQL updates and cleans the database of unused tokens.
+Get the mysql token cleanup script from here and run it on the database dump.
+This takes a backup of the necessary tables, turns off SQL updates and removes unused tokens from the database.

-Once the cleanup is over, start the WSO2 Identity Server pointing to the cleaned-up database dump and test throughly for any issues.
+Once the cleanup is over, start WSO2 Identity Server, point to the cleaned-up database dump, and then test thoroughly for any issues.

-You can also schedule a cleanup task that will be automatically run after a given period of time.
+You can also schedule a cleanup task that will automatically run after a given period.
 Here's an example: